U.S. rejects China's claims in S. China Sea, adding to tensions | Law-Order

 "We are making clear: Beijing's claims to offshore resources across most of the South China Sea are completely unlawful, as is its campaign of bullying to control them," said Pompeo, a prominent China hawk within the Trump administration.
 The United States has long opposed China's expansive territorial claims on the South China Sea, sending warships regularly through the strategic waterway to demonstrate freedom of navigation there.
 Monday's comments reflect a harsher tone.

 "The world will not allow Beijing to treat the South China Sea as its maritime empire," Pompeo said.
-The Chinese embassy in the United States said in a statement dated Tuesday that Washington's accusation is "completely unjustified."
+The Chinese embassy in Washington said the accusation is "completely unjustified."

 ALSO READ